CelliesProjects/M5AnalogClock/README.md

 Based on the demo clock in https://github.com/androdlang/TFTShape

-Which is based on https://github.com/Bodmer/TFT_eSPI
+Which is an extention of https://github.com/Bodmer/TFT_eSPI

+Both these libraries should be installed in the ESP32 libaries folder.

 ![clock](https://github.com/androdlang/TFTShape/raw/master/images/screenshot_4571.png)